artemo24/DyrBok/documentation/english/internal-test-manual/internal-test-manual.md

 <img alt="Internal test - Google Play tap download." src="https://raw.githubusercontent.com/artemo24/DyrBok/main/documentation/english/internal-test-manual/google-play-internal-test-download.png" width="672">

 Click on the link "download it on Google Play" to continue with the installation.
-(If you have already installed the internal test version of the app, ...)

 ## Install the app from Google Play